department-of-veterans-affairs/va.gov-team/bug-bash/readme.md

 *Describe in detail what went wrong; screenshots, videos, or gifs are strongly encouraged*

 **Desired behavior:**
-*Describe in detail what was supposed to happen; reference existing Zenhub issue that contains the solution if possible*
+*Describe in detail what was supposed to happen.*

 ## Tips for submitting issues
 - If you're on a Mac, screen recording using QuickTime is very easy!